wordshaker/jesswhite_4/_posts/2017-10-05-whoneedsdashboards-post.md

 As I mentioned, to build upon my knowledge in these areas, I talked with a number of people who had worked with a variety of dashboards.
 My aim was to not only write from my own experience but to gather the uses of dashboards from different departments, different professions and different sized companies.

-Thank you to: Darren Whitworth, Michael Woodburn, Karl Bagci, Johnathan __, Chris Taylor, Moreton Brockley and anyone else who has encouraged my enthusiastic monitoring related babble.
+Thank you to: Darren Whitworth, Michael Woodburn, Karl Bagci, Jonathan Relf, Chris Taylor, Moreton Brockley and anyone else who has encouraged my enthusiastic monitoring related babble.